Healthdirect Free Australian health advice you can count on.

 How do I do the test?

 There are instructions in the home test kit.
 Everything you need to do the test is in the kit.
-You need to test 2 bowel motions (poo).
+You need to test 2 separate bowel motions (poos).
 This can be on the same day.

-When you do the test, put a paper sheet (from the kit) into the toilet to collect your poo.
-You then use the stick from the kit to get a bit of poo from the paper.
+When you do the test, put the toilet liner (from the kit) into the toilet.
+This is used to collect your poo.
+You then use the stick from the kit to get a tiny bit of poo from the liner.
 You put the stick in a tube.
-You can then flush the rest of your poo and the paper away.
+You can then flush the rest of your poo and the liner away.

-After you have collected 2 samples, you post the tubes to the lab for testing.
+After you have collected 2 samples, you post the tubes to the laboratory for testing.

 How much poo do I need to collect?

-You only need to collect a little bit of poo for testing.
-It needs to be the size of a grain of rice.
+You only need to collect a tiny bit of poo for testing.
+Just gently drag the tip of the test stick through the poo.

 Does it matter what I eat?